uggla/cloud_native_app/README.md

 ## Goals & constraints

 ### Goals
-As a company, the idea is to leverage an open source cloud native application to use it internally.
-Because the application is a cloud native one and will have to be frequently improved, the choice is to use the devops methodology to maintain this application into production.
+You are in a company which achieved an aggressive deal with a Customer to leverage an open source cloud native application and use it internally.

+You as a new team are in charge to deliver and maintain the application in production in your customer environment.
+The custoner gave you 3 major objectives:
+ - The application is an open source cloud native application
+ - The customer cloud production environment must be Openstack
+ - Any feature/bug request must be in production quickly, with quality.

+To answer to customer need, your team choose to use the DevOps methodology to deploy and maintain this application into production in the customer company.

 As a consequence, practitioners will first have to:
- * Organize the team to work using devops best practices.
+ * Organize the team to work using DevOps best practices.
  * Automate the management of a virtual infrastructure (Infrastructure as code concept).
 Within this part we are using Openstack as our Infrastructure as a Service platform (IaaS) but this is an implementation choice.
 The same principles can be implemented on top of another IaaS platform like Eucalyptus, Cloudstack, Amazon AWS, Azure, Docker.
  * Build production environment, the teachers team will provide two physical infrastructures for that purpose, one which will be pre-installed with an OpenStack distribution in which a tenant per group of student will be available for application development, and another one (set of 15 servers) which will be pre-installed with just a CentOS 7 Operating System.
 Students will configure the IaaS part on top of it to study the various components that they want to test.
  * Define and implement a CICD pipeline to easily test and deploy the application to staging area then production.